windwp/kysely-zod-sqlite/README.md

 # Feature
 An flexible api for Cloudflare D1 and sqlite.

-It has an simple api of Prisma and a powerful query with Kysely.
+It has an simple api of Prisma and a powerful query with Kysely. runtime transform and validation model with zod.

-- [x] parse model by zod (for json string, boolean and datetime)
+- [x] validation and parse model by zod (json text string on sqlite)
 - [x] remote proxy call from your app to worker or between worker by binding service
 - [x] api like primsa (support 1 level relation)
 - [x] unit testing D1 on local.

 # Install
 `npm install kysely-zod-sqlite`

 # Usage